just-another-joker/sleepmask-vs/README.md

   proxied WinAPIs.
 * `draugr-sleepmask` - a BeaconGate example that uses return address spoofing and a spoofed stack frame to create a 'legitimate' stack ([Draugr](https://github.com/NtDallas/Draugr))
+* `threadpool-sleepmask` - a BeaconGate example that intercepts Sleep calls using Thread Pool Timers (`TpAllocTimer`/`TpSetTimerEx`) for sleep obfuscation, combined with Draugr stack spoofing for all other proxied WinAPIs.
+Worker threads wait via `NtWaitForWorkViaWorkerFactory`, which is indistinguishable from legitimate system thread pool activity.

 Additionally, for testing custom call gates we have added: